Khsaadi/CAROLL/learn-from-one-specialized-sub-teacher/README.md

 **Fine-tuning**

-Run command below to get fine-tuned teacher model for every task of GLUE:
+Run command below to get fine-tuned teacher model for every task of GLUE, SQUAD-V1, and IMDB:

 ```
 # GLUE